codeforamerica/honeycrisp-gem/README.md

 * Generate a changelog using `bundle exec rake changelog`.
 (Note: you will need to provide a [Github token with public repo access](https://github.com/github-changelog-generator/github-changelog-generator#github-token)).
 Review, edit as necessary, and commit including the version update.
 * Run `bundle exec rake release`, which will create a git tag for the version, and push git commits and tags to Github.
 In the future, this will also push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/codeforamerica/cfa-styleguide-gem.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Cfa::Styleguide project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/codeforamerica/cfa-product-styleguide/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project’s codebase, issue trackers, chat rooms and mailing lists is expected to follow the Code for America [code of conduct](https://brigade.codeforamerica.org/about/code-of-conduct).